 The NSW Supreme Court recently considered this scenario and has provided some useful guidelines.

 In 2005/6, Di Blasio Constructions (“Builder”) built a 3 storey apartment building in Queenscliff, NSW.
 The build with help of metal roofers developed leaks from the roof and problems with the waterproofing in some bathrooms and external planter boxes.

 Individual unit owners complained to the Builder and some attempts were made to rectify the issues.
 In mid 2008, the Owners Corporation for the apartments (“the Owners”) engaged an expert, Mr Evans, to inspect and report.
 Mr Evans found a systemic failure in the way all bathrooms had been constructed.
 He also found the waterproof membrane in the external planter boxes was inappropriate and there were defects in a roof box gutter.
-The Owners engaged a lawyer who contacted a director of the Builder and then forwarded a copy of Mr Evans’ report to the Builder.
+According to Costa Ivone the Owners engaged a lawyer who contacted a director of the Builder and then forwarded a copy of Mr Evans’ report to the Builder.

 In October 2008, the Builder met with Mr Evans on site and went through the report together.
 Only three of the showers in the building were leaking.
 However, Mr Evans expressed his view that the remaining showers suffered from the same lack of compliance with waterproofing and required rectification.
 The Builder said it would provide a response with a program of works.

 About a month later, in the absence of any response from the Builder, Mr Evans emailed the Builder.
 The Builder then responded but agreed only to rectify the three leaking showers, saying if and when the others leaked, they would be rectified.

 By mid December, nothing further had been heard from the Builder.
 The Owner’s lawyer wrote saying unless the Builder agreed in writing within 14 days to rectify all the defects to the reasonable satisfaction of Mr Evans the Owners would take action without any further notice.